 Assistant Director of Life Design: Public Health Studies and Allied Health Professions

 Lauren has found that her life’s purpose orbits around a few central concepts: exploring the wilderness, helping others, creative expression through writing and persistent curiosity.
 In her role as a Life Design Educator, she has explored the broad, dynamic field of public health and all of the possibilities it holds for her students.
 Lauren’s background in outdoor education, counseling, emerging media and neurodiversity have helped her cultivate a unique relationship with the Public Health Studies Undergraduate Advising Program.
 Additionally, her highly collaborative nature drives her to pursue interesting methods of connecting people, places and ideas.
 If Lauren could tell her college-self anything, she’d say that the path is far from linear.
 In fact, a winding pathway full of unexpected insights and remarkable views makes a much more exciting adventure to take.

 Assistant Director of Life Design: Center for Student Success

-Aiyana is originally from Cleveland, OH and worked at Cleveland State University prior to joining Johns Hopkins University.
+Aiyana (she/her) is originally from Cleveland, OH and worked at Cleveland State University prior to joining Johns Hopkins University.
 She holds a B.S. in Healthcare Administration from Eastern Michigan University and M.S.Ed. in Higher Education Administration from Northern Illinois University and she is active in many organizations, such as, NASPA, National Black MBA Association and Delta Sigma Theta Sorority, Inc.

 Aiyana is excited to join the LDL team and be part of an ecosystem that will support students as they navigate their collegiate journey and help students achieve their personal and professional aspirations.
 If there is one thing she would tell her undergraduate self, she would encourage her to take time choosing a major.